 For now, if you want to start small and keep things straightforward, flying solo as a sole proprietor could be the way to go.
 Just make sure to take precautions to shield yourself from potential downsides.
 With the right mindset and risk management, a sole proprietorship could help get your business off the ground and support your vision of being your own boss.

-The key advantages of operating as a sole proprietorship
+The key advantages of sole proprietorship

 Easy to get started